Introduction

 Learning Beyond the Classroom

-The institutions and programs below ordinarily offer free or reduced-fee admission to museums, galleries, and exhibitions around the city.
-While the COVID-19 pandemic continues, these institutions may be closed or operating under reduced access.
-If so, take a look at their websites to see what virtual exhibits are on offer.
+The institutions and programmes below offer free or reduced-fee admission to museums, galleries, and exhibitions around the city.